Getting Started: E-Rx

 Enable E-Rx for Your Account

-There is an approval process from Healthie's Integration partner, DoseSpot / Surescripts, in order to set up E-Rx within Healthie.
-Verification of your professional credentials will be required.
+There is an approval process from Healthie's Integration partner, DoseSpot / Surescripts, in order to set up E-Rx within Healthie and verification of your professional credentials is required.
 In order to get started, please complete our E-Rx Application Form with your business & personal information.
 Please indicate if you would like your team members to have prescribing access, or proxy access as you complete the form.

 When completing the application, the following information is required: